 - regular hours of work and rest periods

 - terms of employment

 - employees’ leave and vacation privileges

-Probationary periods of 4 months are common but can be extended to 6 months for employees with a rank of a supervisor or above.
+Probationary periods of 4 months are common but can be extended up to 6 months for employees with a rank of a supervisor or above.

 The regular work schedule in the British Virgin Islands has 8 hours per day and 40 hours a week.
 Employers are required to provide a 24-hour rest period to their employees for every 7 days of work unless stated otherwise in an employment contract.

 According to the Section 5 (b) of the Public Holidays Act (Cap 199), the following public holidays are observed in the British Virgin Islands:

 - Commonwealth Day